-It’s an unpleasant truth that businesses must face: Between vulnerabilities and the ever-changing IT landscape, network security risks continue to evolve and underline the need for vigilance.
+It’s an unpleasant truth that businesses must face: Between vulnerabilities and the ever-changing IT landscape, network security risks continue to evolve, underlining the need for vigilance.

 To that end, proactive network managers know they should routinely examine their security infrastructure and related best practices and upgrade accordingly.